allosh119/Vsearch4Windows/README.md

 RUN~

-Run vsearch4webali.py It will show running on http://127.0.0.1:5000/ if not go to what ever it shows.
+Run (/dist/vsearch4webali/vsearch4webali.exe) It will show running on http://127.0.0.1:5000/ if not, go to the displayed Link.
+Example- (Running on ......)